There are three main factors that affect the price of a website.

 For example, the code quality could be faulty and it can break the site if you change it too much or add complex features.

-A custom website will take longer to build and it will be more costly as more time goes into creating it, but a well-built site should yield better results.
+A custom, professional website design will take longer to build and it will be more costly as more time goes into creating it, but a well-built site should yield better results.

 What we tell our clients is, “The price of the site is not as important as the results it delivers.”

 Factor #2: Web Design Agency Rates Add To Your Website Cost